-For additional information and to access the services of the SDS office, please visit https://studentaffairs.jhu.edu/disabilities/, contact them at 410-516-4720 or studentdisabilityservices@jhu.edu, or visit their office in 385 Garland Hall.
+For additional information and to access the services of the SDS office, please contact them at 410-516-4720 or studentdisabilityservices@jhu.edu, or visit their office in 385 Garland Hall.

-10. Groups and Activities 10.1.
+10. Groups and Activities

+10.1.
 Mechanical Engineering Graduate Student Association (MEGA)

 MEGA is a social and advocacy organization for the graduate students of Mechanical Engineering.
 As a graduate student, you will be invited to various events throughout the year.
-For information, visit https://me.jhu.edu/mega/.

 10.2.
-University and Departmental Graduate Student Representation
+University and Departmental Graduate Student Representation hosts social activities and provides extensive information about life on campus and in and around Baltimore.

 Each year the graduate students elect a full-time Ph.D. student to serve as a departmental representative to the University's Graduate Representative Organization.
-The GRO, whose website is http://gro.jhu.edu, is an advocacy group for all graduate students.
-The GRO serves the student body as a liaison to the University's schools, administration, and dean's offices as well as hosts social activities and provides extensive information about life on campus and in and around Baltimore.
+The GRO is an advocacy group for all graduate students.
+They serve the student body as a liaison to the University's schools, administration, and dean's offices as well as